 7. Poor communication – before and after the employee survey.

-Surveys shouldn’t “just show up.”
+When you conduct employee surveys, you should know that surveys shouldn’t “just show up.”
 Let employees know they are coming, what is being measured, and what the organization hopes to do with the findings.
 Don’t delay when communicating survey findings, and communicate them as fully as possible.

 8. Not linking questions and results to business drivers.